LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

 * temporal adaptivity
 * implicit nonlinear and/or linear solvers

-MRIStep does not have forcing function support when converted to a :c:type:`SUNStepper` or :c:type:`MRIStepInnerStepper`.
+MRIStep also has forcing function support when converted to a :c:type:`SUNStepper` or :c:type:`MRIStepInnerStepper`.
 See :c:func:`ARKodeCreateSUNStepper` and :c:func:`ARKStepCreateMRIStepInnerStepper` for additional details.